 Am I covered if I take out ordinary car insurance?

-On an ordinary car insurance policy, when you check the list of general exclusions, you will see that cover is not available if you use your car to carry passengers for monetary reward.
+When comparing private car insurance you’ll see that cover is not available if you use your car to carry passengers for monetary reward.
 If you’re not aware of this it could cause claims you make on a policy to be refused.

 This means you’ll need to switch to a commercial car insurance policy instead, if your current insurer offers one, or look around for another provider.
 By selecting this type of policy, you are covered if you drive your car as part of a rideshare service, which ensures you can access much-needed financial protection if you’re involved in an accident.

 How do I get car insurance for Uber drivers?

 If you want to drive for Uber in New Zealand you must as a minimum:

 - Have third party car insurance cover.
 This type of cover provides protection when your vehicle causes damage to someone else’s car or property.

 Uber also offers contingent liability policy for drivers, which works in conjunction with your third-party policy.
 It provides injury and property damage liability cover and offers financial protection if your other policy won’t pay out or it reaches its cover limit.
 You also need to pay an excess for any claims under this policy.